BenjaminJacobs1/JoinTeam/README.md

 version 0.1

 The goal of this mod/plugin is to improve the team balance.
-It restricts the team a player can join depending on the teams averages skills, and on skill of the player itself.
+It restricts the team a player can join depending on the teams averages skills, and on the skill of the player itself.

 This plugin require Shine mod enabled on the server to be able to run.
+You also need to add the plugin in your shine/BaseConfig.json, under the "ActiveExtensions" add: "JoinTeam":true

-The plugin applies the following rules on players who are trying to join a team:
+The plugin applies the following rules on a player who is trying to join a team.
+(The rules are checked from top to down, until one of them match)

--	let them always join the team with the less players
+-	let him always join the team with the less players
--	let them join any team if the balance of both team improve or stay equal
+-	let him join the team of his choice if the balance of both team improve or stay equal
--	let them join the team where they improve the balance/ block the opposite team
+-	let him join only the team where he improves the balance / block the opposite team
--	let them join the team where they do less damage to the balance, if the balance decrease in either team / block the opposite team
+-	let him join only the team where he does less damage to the balance, if the balance decrease in either team / block the opposite team
--	let them join anyteam if all above failed. (bots, playerskill=-1, damage to balance is equal for both team)
+-	let him join anyteam if all above failed. (bots, playerskill=-1, damage to balance is equal for both team)

 -	Don't block anyone from joining spectator and ready room
--	Let admin and all kind of votes force player teams
+-	Admins and all kind of votes can ovveride the above rules and force the player team

 Recommandations:
 -	This plugin depends on the Hive skill system and cannot be better than the system itself --> not recommended on rookie server
 -	The hive system need a lot of time to get an accurate player skill, players coming back after XX/2014 will also start at 1000 skill point instead of 0.
 -	This plugin let players choose their teams and the balance obtained will be less precise than a shuffle.
 -	The current calculation will lead to strange result with bots.

 This Plugin is under development,